-Bombshell Lindsey Pelas Busts Out Of Yellow Bathing Suit To Give Fans A ‘Taste Of Paradise’
+Bombshell Lindsey Pelas Rocks Revealing Yellow Bathing Suit, Gives Fans A ‘Taste Of Paradise’

-Lindsey Pelas looked like a total blond bombshell as she busted out of a skimpy yellow bathing suit on Sunday.
+Lindsey Pelas looked like a total blond bombshell as she modeled a skimpy yellow bathing suit on Sunday.

-The former Playboy model took to her Instagram account to share a new photo of herself looking smoking hot in a tiny one-piece thong bathing suit.
+The former Playboy model took to her Instagram account to share a new photo of herself looking smoking hot in a tiny one-piece thong swimsuit.
 Lindsey put her enviable curves on full display in the clip, which included flaunting her ample bust, toned arms, tiny waist, curvy booty, and long, lean legs.

 Lindsey had her long, blond hair parted to the side and styled in loose curls that fell behind her back.
-The model tousled her hair as it blew back in the wind while she posed on the beach.
+The model tousled her hair as it blew in the wind while she posed on the beach.

-Lindsey smiled for the video, which featured her in slow motion as she promoted Bang Energy drinks, a company that has become a popular partnership with many Instagram models.
+Lindsey smiled for the video, which featured her in slow motion as she promoted Bang Energy drinks, a company that has become a popular partner with many Instagram models.

-Lindsey added to her beach look with a full face of makeup that consisted of defined eyebrows, long lashes, and black eyeliner.
+The stunner added to her beach look with a full face of makeup that consisted of defined eyebrows, long lashes, and black eyeliner.
 She also sported pink blush on her cheeks, a shimmering highlighter on her face, and a light pink gloss on her plump pout.

 In the caption of the video, the curvy model tells her fans that she wanted to give them a “taste of paradise” with the tropical clip.